MDAnalysis/WorkshopPrace2021/INSTALL.md

 See the [conda documentation][4] for more information on how to access and manage [conda][3] environments.

-### 2. Activating the jupyter extensions
+### 2. Activating the Jupyter extensions

-The workshop leverages the extended utility of several jupyter nbextensions.
+The workshop leverages the extended utility of several Jupyter nbextensions.

 To install these, the followed should be run **once** (after having activated the conda environment):